Gazelle79/Gazelle79/README.md

 ### :key: My values

-- Solving any problem starts with asking the _right_ questions.
+- Solving any problem means asking the _right questions_ before there's a single line of code.
 - Take more time to design software properly at the start.
 You won't have to rewrite EVERYTHING later.
 - Unit testing saves lives.
 - Well written code should flow as easily as paragraphs on a page.